pryley/site-reviews/readme.txt

 = 5.2.0 (2020-10-??) =

-- Add a review assignment setting
+- Added a review assignment setting
 - Added additional System Information
 - Fixed autoloading of the PHP multibyte polyfill
+- Fixed multisite compatibility
 - Fixed the submission date of reviews to use the timezone offset in the WordPress settings

 = 5.1.6 (2020-10-25) =